The Three Principles of Data Center Infrastructure Design

 - Core layer—Provides the high-speed packet switching backplane for all flows going in and out of the data center.
 The core layer provides connectivity to multiple aggregation modules and provides a resilient Layer 3 routed fabric with no single point of failure.
 The core layer runs an interior routing protocol, such as OSPF or ISIS, and load balances traffic between the campus core and aggregation layers.

 - Aggregation layer modules—Provide important functions, such as service module integration, Layer 2 domain definitions, spanning tree processing, and default gateway redundancy.
-Server-to-server multi-tier traffic flows through the aggregation layer and can use services, such as firewall and server load balancing, to optimize and secure applications.
+Server-to-server multi-tier traffic flows through the aggregation layer and can use services to optimize and secure applications.
+Examples of services include firewalls and server load balancing.

 - Access layer—Where the servers physically attach to the network.
 The server components consist of 1RU servers, blade servers with integral switches, blade servers with pass-through cabling, clustered servers, and mainframes with OSA adapters.
 The access layer network infrastructure consists of modular switches, fixed configuration 1 or 2RU switches, and integral blade server switches.
 Switches provide both Layer 2 and Layer 3 topologies, fulfilling the various servers broadcast domain or administrative requirements.